 Chicory is often added with other natural additions like dandelion or carob for added flavor.
 Carob is a gray area on Heal Your Headache, and Dr Buchholz says he’s “suspicious” of it, so this choice really comes down to you and your personal preferences.
 Teeccino makes a few blends of these that seem to be safe if you can tolerate carob, like French Vanilla and Dandelion Dark Roast.

 Finally, if you’re super hipster, you can try mushroom coffee.
 Four Sigmatic blends Swiss Water Processed Decaf with Reishi Mushrooms that is said to reduce occasional stress and promote relaxation.
 Chaga, the other mushroom used is said to support immunity and have antioxidant properties.
 Because mushrooms can contain a higher amount of natural free glutamate, this one might be a “proceed with caution” item.
-Still if you’re looking for something new to try and you know mushrooms are not an issue for you, it could be a great alternative to help decrease stress levels.
+Still if you’re looking for something new to try and you know mushrooms are not an issue for you, it could be a great alternative to help decrease stress levels and avoid that coffee migraine.

 PS: If you’d like to buy my Chip mug, which is probably the best part about this post, I just realized you can actually order it here on Amazon. 🙂